Accurate Image Restoration with Attention Retractable Transformer: Related Work

 \textbf{Image Restoration.} With the rapid development of CNN, numerous works based on CNN have been proposed to solve image restoration problems~\cite{anwar2020densely,dudhane2021burst,zamir2020learning,zamir2021multi,li2022blueprint,chen2021attention} and achieved superior performance over conventional restoration approaches~\cite{timofte2013anchored,michaeli2013nonparametric,he2010single}.
 The pioneering work SRCNN~\cite{dong2014learning} was firstly proposed for image SR. DnCNN~\cite{zhang2017beyonddncnn} was a representative image denoising method.
 Following these works, various model designs and improving techniques have been introduced into the basic CNN frameworks.
 These techniques include but not limit to the residual structure~\cite{kim2016accurate,zhang2021plugDRUNet}, skip connection~\cite{zhang2018image,zhang2020rdnir}, dropout \cite{kong2022reflash}, and attention mechanism~\cite{dai2019secondSAN,niu2020singleHAN}.
 Recently, due to the limited ability of CNN to model long-range dependencies, researchers have started to replace convolution operator with pure self-attention module for image restoration~\cite{yang2020learning,swinir2021,restormer2022,chen2021preIPT}.

 \textbf{Vision Transformer.} Transformer has been achieving impressive performance in machine translation tasks~\cite{vaswani2017attention}.
-Due to the parameter-independent global receptive field, it has been introduced to improve computer vision systems in recent years.
+Due to the content-dependent global receptive field, it has been introduced to improve computer vision systems in recent years.
 Dosovitskiy et al.~\cite{dosovitskiy2020image} proposed ViT and introduced Transformer into image recognition by projecting large image patches into token sequences.
-Chu et al. proposed Twins~\cite{chu2021twins} as an efficient Vision Transformer.
+Tu et al. proposed MaxViT~\cite{tu2022maxvit} as an efficient Vision Transformer while introducing multi-axis attention.
 Wang et al. proposed CrossFormer~\cite{wang2021crossformer} to build the interactions among long and short distance tokens.
 Yu et al. proposed GG-Transformer~\cite{gg-transformer2021}, which performed self-attention on the adaptively-dilated partitions of the input.
-Inspired by the strong ability to learn long-range dependencies, researches have also investigated the usage of Transformer for low-level vision tasks~\cite{yang2020learning,restormer2022,chen2021preIPT,kumar2021colorization,wang2022uformer}.
+Inspired by the strong ability to learn long-range dependencies, researches have also investigated the usage of Transformer for low-level vision tasks~\cite{yang2020learning,chen2021preIPT,swinir2021,restormer2022,wang2022uformer}.
 However, existing works still suffer from restricted receptive fields due to mainly using dense attention strategy.
-While, our method uses dense and sparse attention strategies to build the network, which can capture wider global interactions.
+Very recently, Tu et al. proposed a MLP-based network named MAXIM~\cite{tu2022maxim} to introduce dilated spatial communications into image processing.
+It further demonstrates that the sparse interactions of visual elements are important for solving low-level problems.
+In our proposed method, we use dense and sparse attention strategies to build network, which can capture wider global interactions.
 As the sparse attention has not been well proposed to solve the low-level vision problems, our proposed method can bridge this gap.